 “DEI programs raise awareness and change culture over time.
 The absence of immediate measurable outcomes does not mean the programs are failing — cultural change is slow.”

 Three data points destroy this argument.
-First: Dobbin and Kalev studied 800 companies over thirty years — not a quarter, not a fiscal year, three decades.
+First — Dobbin and Kalev studied 800 companies over thirty years, not a quarter, not a fiscal year, three decades.
 In that time span, mandatory diversity training produced no measurable improvement and often produced regression (Dobbin & Kalev, HBR, 2016).
 Thirty years is not “too soon to measure.”
-Second: Black representation in Fortune 500 senior leadership remains below 5% despite a decade of intensifying corporate diversity investment (McKinsey, 2023).
-The culture has not changed; the language has.
-Third: the interventions that do work — sponsorship, structured interviews, pipeline tracking — produce measurable results within 12 to 24 months, proving that the timeline excuse is a product of the method, not the problem.
+Second — Black representation in Fortune 500 senior leadership remains below 5% despite a decade of intensifying corporate diversity investment (McKinsey, 2023).
+The culture has not changed.
+The language has.
+Third — the interventions that do work, such as sponsorship, structured interviews, and pipeline tracking, produce measurable results within 12 to 24 months.
+That proves the timeline excuse is a product of the method, not the problem.
 The $9.4 billion industry has not been given insufficient time.
 It has been given thirty years and $9.4 billion annually.
 The verdict is in.

 The DEI industry has produced a class of celebrity consultants and public intellectuals whose personal wealth has grown in direct proportion to the absence of measurable progress for the people they claim to serve.
 This is not an ad hominem attack.
 It is a financial observation, and the numbers are documented.